 Ivano-Frankivsk – a getaway to the Carphatian Mountains

-Is it worth to visit Ivano-Frankivsk?
+Is it worth to visit Ivano-Frankivsk, Ukraine?

 Ivano-Frankivsk (or well, better to say Stanislawow) used to be a grand city, at least that’s how it looks on the old photos.
 But even if it’s not so packed with attractions like Lviv or it’s not as pretty as Chetnivtsi it’s still a wonderful place to visit.

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 20.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
-If you don't want to miss new posts sign up to my newsletter!
+Also be sure to join 30.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
+If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!